qianlim/cosmos-transfer1/examples/training_cosmos_transfer_7b.md

 torchrun --nproc_per_node=8 -m cosmos_transfer1.diffusion.training.train --config=cosmos_transfer1/diffusion/config/config_train.py -- experiment=CTRL_7Bv1pt3_lvg_tp_121frames_control_input_edge_block3_pretrain
 ```

-**Config group and override**: An `experiment` determines a complete group of configuration parameters (model architecture, data, trainer behavior, checkpointing, etc.).
+**Config group and override.** An `experiment` determines a complete group of configuration parameters (model architecture, data, trainer behavior, checkpointing, etc.).
 Changing the `experiment` value in the command above will decide which ControlNet model is trained, and whether it's pretrain or post-train.
 For example, replacing the experiment name in the command with `CTRL_7Bv1pt3_lvg_tp_121frames_control_input_depth_block3_posttrain` will post-train the DepthControl model from the downloaded checkpoint instead.

 To customize your training, see the job (experiment) config in `cosmos_transfer1/diffusion/config/training/experiment/ctrl_7b_tp_121frames.py` to understand they are defined, and edit as needed.